 - In addition to my 2 weeks in Australia, we had our first trip to Europe, visiting Berlin for 3 days/3 nights.
 We explored London for the first time (we usually transit through Heathrow Airport) for 5 days/4 and nights.
 And, one of our sons spent 2 weeks in Spain.

 - We had several mini-stays in Scotland and England.
 Manchester for the cricket (Ashes match).
 Newcastle, London and Drimsynie (in the Scottish Highlands) for work events.
 We enjoyed overnighters in Inverness, Edinburgh and on the Isle of Skye.

 - We completed Scotland’s North Coast 500 – once in 2018 and again in 2020.

 - We wrote about the highlights of our first 3 years living in Scotland.

 - My mum visited for the second time in 3 years (I think she likes Scotland).

-- We had good times with our Glasgow friends and made lots of new ones.
+- We had good times with our Glasgow friends and made many new ones.
 We consumed a lot of beer, whisky, and gin (cognac and rum) and ate too many pizzas.
-We made good use of our Unlimited Cineworld movie card in 2019-2020 (before Covid restrictions), seeing close to 50 movies, including a Star Wars triple-feature for Rise of Skywalker (6 pm to 3 am).
+We used our Unlimited Cineworld movie card in 2019-2020 (before Covid restrictions), seeing close to 50 movies, including a Star Wars triple-feature for Rise of Skywalker (6 pm to 3 am).